USS BAINBRIDGE DDG 96

 December 15, 2006 Cmdr.
 Stephen J. Coughlin relieved Cmdr.
 John M. Dorey as CO of the Bainbridge.

 January 22, 2007 The guided-missile destroyer pulled into Tampa Bay, Florida, to participate in Tampa Navy Week, one of 26 Navy Weeks planned across America in 2007.

-September 17, DDG 96 recently pulled into Victoria, Seychelles, for a scheduled port call.
-USS Bainbridge relieved USS Normandy (CG 60) as flagship for commander Standing NATO Maritime Group (SNMG) 1, Rear Admiral Michael K. Mahon.
+September 17, DDG 96 recently moored in Port Victoria, Seychelles, for a scheduled port visit and to relieve USS Normandy (CG 60) as flagship for commander Standing NATO Maritime Group (SNMG) 1, Rear Admiral Michael K. Mahon.

 October 1, USS Bainbridge, along with the Yemeni Coast Guard and other NATO forces are currently in the Red Sea, off the coast of Yemeni island Jazirat at-Tair, conducting search and rescue operations since the volcano erupted Sept.
 30.

 October 8, The guided-missile destroyer pulled into Souda Bay, Crete, for a brief port call.

 October 27, The Bainbridge recently anchored off the coast of Piraeus, Greece, for a port visit to Athens.